My Reno Rules

-My Reno Rules is an upcoming Australian reality renovation television series set to premiere in 2026 on the Seven Network.
-The series will see four teams renovate two houses with the renovated houses given to two home viewers and the winning team receiving a massive cash prize.
-The series will be hosted by Dr Chris Brown.
+My Reno Rules is an Australian reality renovation television series which premiered on 21 April 2026 on the Seven Network.
+The series sees four teams renovate two houses with the renovated houses given to two home viewers and the winning team receiving $1 million cash prize.
+The series is hosted by Dr. Chris Brown and features entrepreneur Adrian Portelli.

+The series was won by Mitch & Shaz who received $1 million prize, however the remaining teams all received a cash prize, Franky & Isaac received $250k for second, Emma & Michelle received $100k for third and Nathan & Julia received $50k for fourth.
+The two home viewers were given the choice of the house or $2 million each, they both opted for the $2 million.

 Production

 In June 2025, a casting call opened for a new renovation series for the Seven Network looking for teams to renovate two houses, this would be the third reno series within 13 years for Seven after House Rules (2013–20) and Dream Home (2024), respectively.
 In July 2025, more details on the series were released, including the series will be hosted by Chris Brown, there will be four teams to renovate two houses which will be rewarded to two series viewers and the winning team will receive a cash prize.
 The houses, located in Bulleen, were donated by Rewards program LMCT+ founder, Adrian Portelli, who was formally an auction buyer of multiple homes on Nine Network’s, The Block.
 In August 2025, former The Block judge, Neale Whitaker, was announced as a series judge alongside buyer’s agent from Luxe Listings Sydney, Simon Cohen, and interior design expert Julia Green.
 Filming is scheduled to shoot from 26 September to 27 November 2025.
 In October 2025, the series was officially confirmed by Seven at their annual upfronts.
+In November 2025, production was temporarily shut down as asbestos was found in one of the houses being renovated.
+The first teaser trailer was released on 6 March 2026.
+The series will premiere on 21 April 2026.
+The teams and prize money of $100,000 were revealed on 10 April 2026.